vbookshelf/JaiTalk-Translator-2026/README.md

 # JaiTalk Translator 2026
 A minimalist browser-based English to Thai voice translator to use on-the-go.

-Initially, I thought there was no reason to build a translation app like this because the free Google Translate app is already available.
+Initially, I thought there was no reason to build a translation app like this because the Google Translate app is already available for free.
 My guess was that it would be far superior to anything I could build.
 But, when I actually used it I found that it was sometimes slow and the translation response was cluttered with too much info.
 This meant that the app was not a pleasure to use on-the-go.

 I built JaiTalk with a minimalist UI and a fast STT interface.
 It may not be as accurate as Google Translate, but it should be helpful for on-the-street use cases e.g. talking to a vendor at a street food stall.